back to overview

 2.1.
 Preparation

-First, we can crop te raster layers based on the palm gridcell shapefile.
-The raster layers have indeed larger extents than they need to have for our Neotropical palm data.
+First, we can crop the environmental raster layers based on the palm gridcell shapefile.
+That’s because the raster layers have a larger extents than what we need for our Neotropical palm data (see also Day 1 section 3.2 and Day 2 section 6).

 ext(grid)